How to Reclaim Your Voice After Years of Silence or Suppression

 1. Uncover the Source of Silence

 Ask yourself, “What silenced me?”
 Reflect on your past experiences, particularly from childhood.
 Were you subject to criticism, abuse, or dismissal of your feelings?
 Perhaps you felt unimportant or that your opinions didn’t matter.
-These early experiences can instil a deep-seated fear of speaking out, leading to self-imposed silence.
+These early experiences can instill a deep-seated fear of speaking out, leading to self-imposed silence.

 2. Seek Trusted Confidants